Cerrix/paligemma_sagemaker_inference_notebooks/README.md

 query_response = predictor.predict(data=payload)
 ```

-By following this tutorial and referencing the provided code snippets, you will learn how to deploy the Paligemma vision model on Amazon SageMaker and test it with a sample image segmentation task.
+By following this tutorial and referencing the provided code snippets, you will learn how to deploy the PaliGemma vision model on Amazon SageMaker and test it with a sample image segmentation task.
 Remember to replace placeholders like `YOUR_HF_TOKEN` with your actual Hugging Face access token.

 ## General Disclaimer